-In accordance with these requirements, the Bank discloses present value changes and net interest income in the table EU IRRBB1 in case of a change in the yield curves for the interest rate shock scenarios presented in EBA/GL/2018/02 (Guidelines on the management of interest rate risk arising from non-trading book activities).
+The following table is based on the requirements set out in Article 16a of Commission Implementing Regulation (EU) 2021/637.
+In accordance with these requirements, the Bank discloses present value changes and net interest income in this table in case of a change in the yield curves for the interest rate shock scenarios presented in EBA/GL/2018/02 (Guidelines on the management of interest rate risk arising from non-trading book activities).

-EU IRRBB1: Interest rate risk in the banking book
+EU IRRBB1: Interest Rate Risk in the Banking Book